Lane-Change-Negotiation-Research/Planning_Final_Project/README.md

 Download CARLA on your local machine first.

+Start the simulator by running /opt/carla-simulator/bin/CarlaUE4.sh

-To verify CARLA setup, run "simple_test.py" in lane_change.
+To verify CARLA setup, run "simple_test.py" in lane_change with
+$ python simple_test.py